uken/SoftwareEngineerChallenge/README.md

 # Software Engineer Challenge

-**Note:** If you make a public fork of this repo please don't push the your solution back into the fork
+**Note:** If you make a public fork of this repo please don't push the solution into the fork

 ## Question 1